This study aims to move the field toward consensus on the core features of coaching for teachers and caregivers in early childhood education.

 Sally Atkins-Burnett is an expert in longitudinal measurement of child outcomes, measurement of classroom quality and instructional practices, and early childhood education and special education.

-An expert in studying early childhood programs, she is principal investigator on the Universal Preschool Child Outcomes Studies in Los Angeles County and has played a key role in many large-scale national studies, including the Family and Child Experiences Survey (FACES 2006 and 2009), Early Childhood Longitudinal Study–Kindergarten Class of 1997–98 (ECLS-K), and Chicago Program Evaluation Project.
+An expert in studying early childhood programs, Atkins-Burnett was principal investigator on the Universal Preschool Child Outcomes Studies in Los Angeles County, and she is currently a principal investigator on the Early Head Start Family and Child Experiences Survey (Baby FACES), as well as the Infant and Toddler Teacher and Caregiver Competencies Study (ITTCC).
+She has played a key role in many other large-scale national studies, including the Head Start Family and Child Experiences Survey (FACES 2006, 2009, and 2014), Early Childhood Longitudinal Study–Kindergarten Class of 1997–98 (ECLS-K), and Chicago Program Evaluation Project.

-Her expertise includes national random assignment studies in early elementary schools, such as the Evaluation of Mathematics Curricula.
-She consulted on the Early Childhood Longitudinal Study–Birth Cohort (ECLS-B), and the Pre-Elementary Education Longitudinal Study (PEELS), a study of preschool children with disabilities, and has worked on special education projects for the What Works Clearinghouse.
+Atkins-Burnett’s expertise includes national random assignment studies in early elementary schools, such as the Evaluation of Mathematics Curricula.
+She consulted on the Early Childhood Longitudinal Study–Birth Cohort (ECLS-B), the Pre-Elementary Education Longitudinal Study (PEELS; a study of preschool children with disabilities), and State and Local Implementation of the Individuals with Disabilities Education Act.

 Atkins-Burnett, who joined Mathematica in 2006, is the author of numerous publications and presentations about screening, assessment, and children with disabilities, as well as co-author of the ECLS-K Psychometric Manuals.
 She holds a Ph.D. in early childhood special education from the University of Michigan.